 It is no surprise that the established domains of business (say the Fortune 500 companies) have the most senior technical/managerial officers with average ages greater than 40-ish.

 You may be quick to point out the ‘new billionaires’.
 The techies in the mold of the CEOs of Facebook and Snapchat are quite for the description I gave.
 True.

 However, the nature of what they do is such that their primary tool of operation, a computer system, is something that quite a number of children born around the advent of the new millennium have access to.

 To be more specific about this, those in certain countries have these technologies at their fingertips (mostly the Euro-American nations and, more recently, China and India).
 I, therefore, see a framework that gives them a head-start towards their twenties into their early thirties.

-Over time, it will not be just skill that matters (for this too would have been saturated) but accumulated experience.
-Therefore, society will sort of go back to the days where the chances of becoming really rich from IT will increase significantly with age.
+Over time, it will not be just skill that matters (for this too would have been saturated) but the accumulated experience.
+Therefore, society will sort of go back to the days when the chances of becoming really rich from IT will increase significantly with age.